mudd07/hello-world/README.md

 # hello-world
-Hello world.
+Hello world!
 I am here to practice my python coding starting from scratch.
-I intend to use Github to save some basic codes online.
+This is just a hobby of mine and not intended for professional usage.
+I intend to use Github to save some basic python codes online.